About Asda Personal Loans

 - How does it work?

-Asda Personal Loans is in partnership with Freedom Finance who are a leading credit broker to offer our customers a different solution to borrowing money and finding a loan.
-We work alongside Freedom Finance so we can provide our customers with their very best loan offer from our panel of handpicked trusted lenders.
+Asda is in partnership with Aro which is a trading style of Freedom Finance Limited, who area leading credit broker to offer our customers a different solution to borrowing money and finding a loan.
+We work alongside Freedom Finance so we can provide our customers with their very best loan offer from a panel of handpicked trusted lenders.

-With one application, we search our panel of carefully selected lenders and provide you with a loan tailored to your needs.
+With one application, you can search a panel of carefully selected lenders and provide you with a loan tailored to your needs.
 Once you have been approved you receive your funds which could be as quick as the same day.

 So sit back, relax and let us do the hard work.